All Episodes

 It's one or the other.

-Again, like that sentence uh we referred to at the top of the show, this is probably number two in John Durham's pleading that stands out the most to me.
+Again, like that sentence we referred to at the top of the show, this is probably number two in John Durham's pleading that stands out the most to me.

-So there can be no attorney client privilege or work product privilege that we talked about with fusion GPS.
+So there can be no attorney-client privilege or work product privilege that we talked about with Fusion GPS.

 So now what are you standing on?